bioinf/uORF_annotator/README.md

 * BED file with available uORFs (`sorted.v3.bed` in this repository)
 * GTF file with genomic features annotation

 It is highly recommended to run the tool **with a GTF file containing uORF-matching transcript isoforms for each gene** (`combined_uorf.gtf` in this repository).
-If full GTF file is provided, effects of uORF variants on main CDS of the gene will be annotated with reference to the isoform with the closest start codon to uORF.
+If a GTF file lacks matching transcript IDs, main CDS effect will not be properly annotated.
 ## Run example
 ```
 python uORF_annotator.py \